maxme/bitcoin-arbitrage/README.md

 1 hour, this kind of situation opens very good arbitrage opportunities with slower exchanges.

-To check you balance on an exchange:
+To check your balance on an exchange (also a good way to check your accounts configuration):

     $ python3 arbitrage.py -m MtGoxEUR get-balance
     $ python3 arbitrage.py -m MtGoxEUR,MtGoxUSD,BitstampUSD get-balance